 What If I Have HIV/AIDS and I'm Pregnant?

 If you have HIV and are pregnant, consult a health care provider who knows about HIV disease.
-Without treatment, about 25 out of 100 babies born to women with HIV are also infected.
+Without treatment, about 25 out of 100 babies born to women with HIV are also HIV positive.
 However, the use of HIV medicines, cesarean delivery, and refraining from breastfeeding can reduce the risk of transmission to less than 2 out of 100.

 What's PrEP and how does it prevent HIV?

 PrEP (Pre-Exposure Prophylaxis) is a way to help prevent HIV by taking a pill every day.
-It reduces your risk of getting infected.
+It reduces your risk of getting HIV.
 When PrEP is combined with condoms and other prevention methods it works even better.
 PrEP may not work if you skip doses.
 Even if used correctly, there's no guarantee that PrEP will work.

 PrEP is only used for people who are at very high risk for HIV through sex or IV drug use.
 PrEP might be right for you if